GIRO ANTICO: The Epic History

 1° Andy Hampsten 2° Erik Breukink at 1’43” 3° Urs Zimmerman at 2’45”

-Stay tuned for ful PEZ coverage starting Saturday – almost live from Genoa!
+Stay tuned for full PEZ coverage starting Saturday – almost live from Reggio Calabria!